 Once shrouded in mystery, the skin microbiome is a burgeoning topic in the skin care world and for good reason: This massive collection of mostly harmless bacteria resides on our skin to protect us from harmful germs and toxins.
-Sounds more like the plot of a sci-fi novel?
+Sound more like the plot to a sci-fi novel?
 Maybe.
 Given the fact that we have ten times more bacterial cells than human cells, one could argue that we are merely vessels for this invisible community.
 But what exactly are these tiny species and why have they taken up residency on our skin?

-To get a better understanding, we reached out to leading experts to learn more about this fascinating topic.
+To get a better understanding, we reached out to leading experts to learn more about this topic.

 What is the skin microbiome and why is it important?